 Even in a large utility room like this one, a wall-mounted airer can be a valuable addition to the selection of storage, avoiding the need to take up the floor with a freestanding version.
-An extendable model folds neatly agains the wall when it’s not in use, making it a great small utility room idea too.
+An extendable model folds neatly against the wall when it’s not in use, making it a great small utility room idea too.

 ‘Utility spaces should be uncluttered, functional rooms with as much storage as possible,’ says Daniel Lau, Designer at Roundhouse.
 Space for folding and stacking on an island-style surface is an extremely valuable addition, too, if the design of the room allows for it.

 It’s worth compiling a list of what you plan to keep in a utility room along with the laundry appliances.
 Some of what’s likely to be stored in there is sizeable and difficult to put away tidily, so it needs to be accommodated in the design from the start, especially when considering narrow utility room ideas.

 ‘Lots of people opt for as many cabinets as they can in a utility room for maximum storage but unless the interior is designed for specific items it can end up being wasted space,’ says Richard Davonport, Managing Director and Founder of Davonport.
 ‘For example, the tall floor-to-ceiling cabinets are better if designed to include shelving and it’s important to allow for the height of an ironing board/mop and bucket as this often catches people out.’

 If the utility room has to do double duty as a mud or boot room like this one, plan separate zones within it with sufficient storage for the distinct areas.
-In this room, shoe and boot storage and a bench for taking footwear on and off takes up part of the L-shape, allowing the end of the room to be dedicated to laundry appliances and the sink area.
+In this room, shoe and boot storage and a bench for taking footwear on and off takes up part of the L-shape.
+This mudroom idea allows the end of the room to be dedicated to laundry appliances and the sink area.

 In the utility space, the storage is designed to accommodate items from small – in the pigeonholes – to medium – in baskets on shelves – to those that are larger and need to be hidden in the cabinetry.